kraasch/kraasch/README.md

-My name is Alex Kraasch,
+Howdy!
+My name is Alex!

 Amongst my interests are such elements as